Business rates leaflets and guides

 The valuation officer may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
 Full details on your rights of appeal are available from the Valuation Office Agency.
 We can only backdate any business rates rebate to the date from which any change to the list is to have effect.

 The Valuation Office Agency will continue to fulfil their legal obligations to alter rating assessments if new information comes to light indicating the valuation is inaccurate.
 Any alterations they make on or after 1st April 2016 can only be backdated to 1st April 2015.

 The government's GOV.UK web site contains more information about the grounds on which appeals may be made and the process for doing so.
 Further information can also be obtained from your regional valuation office at:

 - Valuation Office Agency.
 Redgrave Court, Merton Road, Bootle, Merseyside, L20 7HS

 We work out your business rates bill by multiplying the rateable value of the property by the appropriate multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The former is higher to pay for small business rate relief.
 Except in the City of London where special arrangements apply, the government sets the multipliers for each financial year for the whole of England according to formulae set by legislation.

-The current multipliers are shown on the front of your bill, and on Bury Council's website.
+The current multipliers are shown on the front of your bill.
+See: How your business rates are worked out.

 Business rates instalments